costicaaa/hugo-blog/readme.md

 > hugo new --kind post-bundle posts/my-2nd-post

 ## How to deploy
 Currently the Github.com/costicaaa/hugo-blog repo is linked with Netlify through the official GitHub - Netlify app and it builds and publishes the blog each time a commit is pushed to Github.

+## Draw Io export svg with background
+Embed images
+Text settings: Embed Fonts